Director of Music

 Copyright © 2022 Colonial Presbyterian Church - All Rights Reserved.

-"Our God-given mission is to make disciples"
+"Our God-given mission is to become disciples"